rahulgopinath/rahulgopinath.github.io/_posts/2023-03-16-valiant-parser.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+## ValiantRecognizer
-We initialize our parser with the grammar, and identify the terminal and nonterminal productions separately. termiinal productions are those that are of the form `<A> ::= a` where a is a terminal symbol.
+We initialize our recognizer with the grammar, and identify the terminal and nonterminal productions separately. termiinal productions are those that are of the form `<A> ::= a` where a is a terminal symbol.
 Nonterminal productions are of the form `<A> ::= <B><C>` where `<B>` and `<C>` are